AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 config.vm.network "private_network", type: "dhcp", virtualbox__intnet: "sshtestnet"
 ```

 > :beginner: While the `sshtestnet` (part of the `virtualbox__intnet` keyword argument) is arbitrary—it merely needs to be the same for both `Vagrantfile`s—the `type: "dhcp"` keyword argument is not.
 It refers to the [Dynamic Host Configuration Protocol](https://simple.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
-DHCP is a way that network administrators can automatically inform machines joining their network what networking parameters they should use in order to have access to network services, not least of which is acess to the Internet.
+DHCP is a way that network administrators can automatically inform machines joining their network what networking parameters they should use in order to have access to network services, not least of which is access to the Internet.
 You may not have heard about it before, but you probably use DHCP every time you connect to a Wi-Fi network.
 We describe the use and purpose of DHCP in the [VirtualBox DHCP server configuration](#virtualbox-dhcp-server-configuration) section, a little further on in this lab set up guide.

 Both of our `Vagrantfile`s will need this same line, and by including this same line in both projects, both virtual machines will be attached to the same virtual network.